dxw/contracts/agreements/govpress.md

     Staging Environment
     :   A Staging Environment is a private copy of your live website, which can be used to test changes or new content in private before making changes to your publicly available live website.
+The Staging Environment differs substantially from the live environment, is not monitored and is not backed up.
+It is suitable only for minor testing with unclassified content.

+    Pre-production Environment
+    :   A Pre-production Environment is a private copy of your live website which you can use to conduct automated testing or detailed content work.
+        The Pre-production Environment is a close copy of your live website and is suitable for detailed content and assurance work.

     Support Ticket
     :   A Support Ticket is a task, created by completing an online form or